RoopeMaatta/Bikeapp2024/README.md

 - bikeapp2024-backend-1   | Server is running on port 3000
 - bikeapp2024-db-1        | <timestamp> LOG: database system is ready to accept connections
 - bikeapp2024-frontend-1  | VITE v4.5.0  ready in <time>
+6. In Ports (next to Terminal) change port 3000 (database) visibility to public (from private)
-6. Open the application running on port 5173
+7. Open the application running on port 5173

 _______________________________________________________________________